 Athletics & Physical Education

-The physical education program at Meadowbrook School offers activities that enhance a student's physical, social, intellectual, and emotional maturity.
-Active participation in movement, sports, and recreational activities aims to instill a sense of accomplishment and appreciation of physical activity that will carry over into later life.
+The physical education program at Meadowbrook School offers activities that develop students as athletes and aims to instill a sense of accomplishment, good sportsmanship, and build a sense of community that will carry over into later life.